aleszamp98/ProMeteo/README.md

 <img src="img/logo.png" alt="Logo" width="200"/>

-**ProMeteo** is a Python library for preprocessing and manipulating measurements mainly from sonic anemometers and other instruments mounted on meteorological towers.
+**ProMeteo** is a Python library for preprocessing and manipulating measurements collected by sonic anemometers mounted on meteorological towers.

 It addresses specific needs of scientists and analysts working with data collected from meteorological towers.
-The functionalities of ProMeteo are modular — they can be used independently or together in a pipeline that goes from raw data to derived quantities and visualizations.
+The functionalities of ProMeteo are modular — they can be used independently or together in a pipeline that goes from raw data to processeed data and derived quantities.

 ---